Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-14_defcon_finals_mcp.md

 The challenges are hard, and the teams are stacked with top talent.

 # TL;DR
-We had some excellent hackers from our team working on the challenge for about four hours prior to my starting, such as `salls`, `x3ero0`, `crowell`, etc.
 After spending two years with LLMs for [AIxCC](https://aicyberchallenge.com), I've come to have a feeling for the boundary of what LLMs are and are not capable of.
-This is the **FIRST** time I've seen a challenge at the level of difficulty of DEF CON Finals CTF solved purely with LLMs (extremely little human interaction).
+This is the **FIRST** time I've seen a challenge at the difficulty level of DEF CON Finals CTF solved purely with LLMs (extremely little human interaction).
+We had some excellent hackers from our team working on the challenge `"ico"` for about four hours prior to my starting (`salls`, `x3ero0`, `zardus`, etc.), so it's not like this was exactly an easy challenge.
 I thought it was important for everyone else in the community to see it happen too!

 (You can download my full transcript w/ the LLM in Cursor at the end of the page)